research

 Reconstructed feeding structures of P. pacificus

-The genetic basis for developmental polyphenism has been accessed through the use of P. pacificus as a model (Projecto-Garcia et al., 2017; Levis & Ragsdale, 2022).
-As a first proof of principle, a switch gene—which encodes the sulfatase EUD-1 (eurystomatous-form-defective)—was found to execute a switch for the mouth dimorphism (Ragsdale et al., 2013).
-This factor is a gene that has functionally specialized following a series of gene duplications (Ragsdale & Ivers, 2016).
+The moleclular regulation of developmental polyphenism has been accessed through the use of P. pacificus as a model.
+As a proof of principle, a switch gene—which encodes the sulfatase EUD-1 (eurystomatous-form-defective)—was found to execute a switch for the mouth dimorphism (Ragsdale, Müller et al., 2013).
+This factor is a gene that has functionally specialized following a series of gene duplications (Ragsdale & Ivers, 2016; Biddle & Ragsdale, 2020).

 Expression of eud-1 in neurons channeling a polyphenism switch

-We have since described other molecular factors making up the mechanism of the polyphenism switch.
-Specifially, we have taken an unbiased approach—forward screens—to identify the genes involved.
-One of these factors is NHR-40, a nuclear receptor acting downstream of EUD-1 to control the switch (Kieninger et al., 2016).
-The switch also hinges on another lineage-specific gene, which encodes the sulfotransferase SEUD-1 (suppressor-of-eud-1), whose expression is both environmentally influenced and localized to polyphenic tissue (Bui et al., 2018).
+We have since used eud-1 as a tool to revealing other molecular factors making up the mechanism of the polyphenism switch.
+Specifially, we have taken an unbiased approach—forward, suppressor screens—to identify the genes involved.
+One of these genes is another lineage-specific one, which encodes the sulfotransferase SEUD-1 (suppressor-of-eud-1), whose expression is both environmentally influenced and localized to polyphenic tissue (Bui, Ivers & Ragsdale, 2018).
+Acting downstream of these two enzymes is NHR-40, a nuclear receptor that also fully toggles the switch (Kieninger et al., 2016).
+Together with NHR-40 and another nuclear receptor, NHR-1, a recent duplicate of the Mediator subunit MED15 canalizes the alternative morphs, thereby achieving polyphenism (Casasa, Katsougia & Ragsdale, 2023).

 seud-1 expression in cells that produce dimorphic mouthparts